anicca048/Kebab/Readme.md

 # Kebab
 Kebab is a graphical "connection oriented" packet sniffer for MS Windows.
-This project's goal is to provide a connection tracking utillity for system
+This project's goal is to provide a connection tracking utility for system
 	administration and real time traffic analysis / debugging.
 While other tools use the kernel's connection tracking system, Kebab reads packets straight off the wire.
-This eliminates blindspots caused by the kernel's definition of an "existing" connection, and the lack of tracking of packets being routed to other destinations.
+This eliminates blind spots caused by the kernel's definition of an "existing" connection, and the lack of tracking of packets being routed to other destinations.
 Written in C#, Kebab is published for free under the terms of the MIT
 	OpenSource license.
 Kebab does not require any special permissions to run, so please do not run
 	Kebab in admin-mode.
-If a vulnerabillity is found in the way that Kebab or Npcap parses packet information, or in the parsing of external data, such as checking for updates and or loading configuration file data, and you are running Kebab in admin-mode, it could lead to privledge escalation.
+If a vulnerability is found in the way that Kebab or Npcap parses packet information, or in the parsing of external data, such as update checking and or loading configuration file data, and you are running Kebab in admin-mode, it could lead to privilege escalation.
+There is currently no signature checking mechanism in place either, so a malicious program or user could also easily gain privilege escalation through modifying or replacing the main executable, or the DLL files used.
+In short, **DO NOT** run Kebab as admin, thanks.

 # Npcap
 WinPcap has been out of date for quite some time, and is lacking in